Ikura, or salmon roe, is delicate red caviars that are an excellent source of Omega-3s and many micronutrients. Enjoy it as a topping on sushi rolls!

-Delicate salmon roe or red caviar, also called “ikura” in Japan, is highly prized by caviar lovers around the world.
-We use ikura for sushi as an ingredient or garnish on top of sushi rolls.
+Delicate salmon roe or red caviar, also called Ikura (いくら) in Japan, is highly prized by caviar lovers around the world.
+We use Ikura for sushi as an ingredient or garnish on top of sushi rolls.
 Although many people may associate caviar as luxurious or fancy food, the red glistening fish roe is considered a common food in Japan.
-Because salmon roe are more accessible, they are much more affordable than other types of caviar.
-You can find ikura being sold everywhere in supermarkets and convenience stores in Japan.
+Because salmon roe is more accessible, they are much more affordable than other types of caviar.
+You can find Ikura being sold everywhere in supermarkets and convenience stores in Japan.

 Nutritionally speaking, salmon fish roe or fish eggs share one important health benefit with fish oil; they are an incredible source of Omega-3 fatty acids.
-Fish roe are also rich in micronutrients and Vitamin D, which is beneficial for bone health and overall immune system functions.
+Fish roe is also rich in micronutrients and Vitamin D, which is beneficial for bone health and overall immune system functions.
 Some research even cites that fish roe facilitates brain development in children and they are also used to increase the fertility of women.
-Unlike other fish oil supplements which have been processed, fish roe are real foods in whole form that can be enjoyed on its own or as an ingredient in your cooking.
+Unlike other fish oil supplements that have been processed, fish roe is real foods in the whole form that can be enjoyed on its own or as an ingredient in your cooking.

 In the US, I usually find Ikura at my local Japanese grocery stores.
 Some Whole Foods or higher-end grocery stores or specialty seafood stores may also carry salmon roe as well.
 You can also check out some specialty online retailers such as Seattle Caviar who ships salmon roe and other types of caviar nationwide.